 kernel, which represent the kernel command line.
 If there is a string

-process.
+arguments passed to it.
 If no such option is present, the default file is

+bin/component_manager+--boot.
 The files are found in the BOOTFS image.

 To load the file,

 Usually the file being loaded is a dynamically-linked executable with a

 userboot loads the vDSO at a random address.
 It starts the new